 Appeals

-You can also submit an appeal if the body concerned refuses to make a decision.
-This is the case if the decision is not made within the statutory period, or if no period is stipulated.
-The authority of the CBE and the grounds on which an appeal can be submitted are stipulated in sections 7.60 to 7.63 of the Higher Education and Research Act (see also chapter 7 of the Student Statute).
+You can also appeal a refusal to make a decision.
+A refusal occurs when the decision is not made within the legally prescribed time frame, or when such a time frame is absent.
+The authority of the CBE and the grounds for appeal are laid down in Articles 7.60 to 7.63 of the Higher Education and Research Act (see also Chapter 7 of the Student Statute).

 Procedure

-After receipt of the appeal, but before it is processed by the CBE, there will be a meeting between you and the Examinations Committee to seek a solution.
+After receiving your appeal, but before it is substantively addressed by the CBE, a settlement discussion will take place between you and the examination committee to explore possible solutions.

-If a settlement is reached, the appeal procedure is considered complete and you will be requested to withdraw the appeal.
-If a settlement is not reached, the Examinations Committee will send an objection to the CBE and the case will be dealt with in a public hearing.
-The CBE will issue a written judgment.
+If a settlement is reached, the appeal is resolved, and you will be asked to withdraw the appeal.
+If no settlement is reached, the examination committee will submit a defense to the CBE, and the case will be heard in a public session.
+The CBE will issue a written ruling.

 Directly to